rdherrerah/project-components/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Pasos a ejecutar para creación de librería NPM
+## Pasos a ejecutar la creación de librería NPM
 1. Generar Proyecto Angular - npm
 `ng new name-project --create-application=false`
 2. Generar proyecto de librerias